ppelayo1/Search-Star-Wars-Stuff/readme.txt

 Widget that lets you search characters,vehicles,planets, and etc. for Star Wars.

 = Instructions =

+= Install =
+The *plugin manager* is located on the *administration page*.
+From the *administration page* in the left side bar click *Plugins*.
+From the top of the page click *add new*.

-Install the plugin thru the plugin manager tab.
+Install the plugin thru the *plugin manager*, or upload it as a zip file into the *plugin manager*.

+= Use =
+There are two differant ways to use this plugin.
+It can be used in a *Sidebar* or placed directly into a post as a *Gutenberg Block Object*.

+**SideBar**
-Then add the widget to your site's widget sidebar location as you would any other widget.
-This can be done from the main page by moving your mouse over apperance and then clicking either Customize, or widgets.
+To use in the side bar add the widget to your site's widget sidebar location as you would any other widget.
+This can be done from the wordpress administration page by moving your mouse over apperance and then clicking either *Customize*, or *widgets*.

-Under customize select Widgets from the left sidebar and add "Search Star Wars" to your choosen widget location.
-Under widgets select the widget location, and then add "Search Star Wars" to that choosen widget location.
+* **Widgets**
+Under the *Widgets* tab t the left side of the page will display the *Available Widgets*.
+Select *Search Star Wars*, and then select the sidebar you would like to add the widget to.

+* **Widgets**

-= Technical Stuff for Developers =
+= Additional Info =
-> This section provides a technical overview of the plugin.

-The main files are located in the SRC folder.

-"widget.php" defines the widget for wordpress, and "ajax.php" works with the "widget.js" in accessing data from the "starwarsData.json" file.

-For JS the "widget.js" handles the ajax calls to the database by sending the requests to "ajax.php".
-"widget.js" once it recieves data builds auto complete hints, and builds the display when a record of data is recieved.

-CSS files "jqueryAutoComplete.css" of which was taken from https://jqueryui.com/themeroller/ I took the classes needed for the basic auto complete feature.
-"widget.css" styles the widget and the modifies the auto-complete classes as necessary

-"starwarsData.json" is the only json file present.
-It is a local collection of information related to Star Wars characters,ships,vehicles,people, and the films.
-It is accessed and used by "ajax.php"

-No service calls are made to obtain the data thru this plugin, but the data used to create the "starwarsData.json" file was originally obtained thru https://swapi.dev/, of which obtained the data from open sources such as wookieepedia.
+No service calls are made to obtain the data needed to use this plugin, but the data used to create the "starwarsData.json" file was originally obtained thru https://swapi.dev/, of which obtained the data from open sources such as wookieepedia.

 == Screenshots ==
 1. Example of widget before searching.